agorischek/verify-repo/README.md

 ## Authoring plugins

 Plugins use `new PluginEntry(builder, methods, callHandler?)`.
-Each method receives the active `VerificationBuilder` so you can mark the check as registered and call `builder.schedule(description, handler)`:
+Each method allows you to mark the check as registered and call `builder.schedule(description, handler)`:

 ```ts
 import {